Elegy (Stravinsky): Choreography

-The second version is a solo which premiered on July 15, 1966 at the Philharmonic Hall, performed by dancer Suzanne Farrell and violist Jesse Levine, in a program about Stravinsky directed by Lukas Foss.
+The second version is a solo premiered on July 15, 1966 at the Philharmonic Hall, performed by dancer Suzanne Farrell and violist Jesse Levine, in a program about Stravinsky directed by Lukas Foss.
 The New York City Ballet premiered it later that month with the same cast.

 The last version, again with Farrell, premiered on June 13, 1982 at the New York State Theater, as part of NYCB's Stravinsky Centennial Celebration, with Warren Laffredo playing the viola on stage.
 Balanchine died the following year.
 It was not revived until 2012 at the Vail Dance Festival, danced by Pacific Northwest Ballet's Carla Körbes.
 Artistic director of the festival Damian Woetzel learned the choreography via tapes of Farrell, then taught it to Körbes.
 In 2020, due to the coronavirus pandemic, the festival streamed video of the 2012 performance online.